grokify/ringcentral-sdk-ruby/README.md

 ## License

 RingCentral SDK is available under an MIT-style license.
-See {file:LICENSE.txt} for details.
+See [LICENSE.txt](LICENSE.txt) for details.

 RingCentral SDK &copy; 2015 by John Wang